DoTheEvo/XCPng-basics/README.md

 [XCPng](https://en.wikipedia.org/wiki/XCP-ng) itself started on kickstarter as a fork of XenServer, which with version 7.0 closed-source some of it's components.
-The first release was in 2018, but Vates - the company behind it, worked on Xen Orchestra since 2012.
+The first release came out in 2018, but Vates - the company behind it, worked on Xen Orchestra since 2012.
 They are located in France and have \~40 employees.